 Years ago, my employees believed that our company couldn’t look into phone records, computer usage or even go into an office or cubicle without their consent.
 I had to inform them “Sorry, it is all company property and the company can and will go through it whenever they want.”

-Management goes through computer usage, emails and phone records more often than people think.
-Yes, Big Brother is active in the male-dominated workplace – scanning and digging.
-If you have dirty little secrets, management will discover them.
+Management goes through computer usage, emails and phone records more often than most people think.
+Yes, Big Brother is active – scanning and digging for dirt on employees.

-Men are particularly bad about using company computers and cell phones to hide their personal secret lives from their families.
+Men are particularly bad about using company computers and cell phones to hide their secrets.

 I got a phone call from the accounting department about a few employees cell phone data usage.
 According to the cell phone carrier, the data could only be explained by downloading movies.
 That didn’t make sense.
 I knew these guys are working and not watching movies all day.
 Why would they download movies on their cell phone to watch at home?